What Are Shared Assets?

 Shared assets look a lot like standard activities but there are some distinct differences:

 - Tokens do not physically move into a shared asset.
-Instead, you'll need to use activities like the Acquire Resource, the Push To List, or Enter Zone, which can indirectly interact with a shared asset.
+Instead, you'll need to use activities like the Acquire Resource, Push To List, Enter Zone, or Get Variable, which can indirectly interact with a shared asset.

 - A shared asset cannot be part of a stacked block or snapped to any other activity.

-- Shared assets are also colored differently than activities to indicate that they function a little differently, as shown in the following image:
+- Shared assets, by default, are also colored differently than activities to indicate that they function a little differently, as shown in the following image:

 In general, shared assets impose constraints on tokens by making the token wait if the requested asset is unavailable.
 Consider completing Process Flow Tutorial 1 - Using Shared Assets for a hands-on guide to working with shared assets.